JLF experts brief candidates preparing for 2014 N.C. elections

 Katherine Restrepo, John Locke Foundation health and human services policy analyst, discusses the problems tied to Medicaid expansion.
 Restrepo offered these comments during an interview with Donna Martinez for Carolina Journal Radio (Program No. 592).

 Recent CJ TV Videos

-- JLF's Jon Sanders discusses chemicals used in fracking
+- JLF's Jon Sanders shares facts about fracking chemicals

 Sen. Thom Goolsby, R-New Hanover, joins Andrew Moylan of the R Street Institute and Pete Sepp of the National Taxpayers Union in a July 1, 2014, news conference discussing a new poll that shows North Carolinians oppose a federal bill targeting sales tax for online purchases.

 Rick Henderson, Carolina Journal managing editor, discusses recent U.S. Senate polling that favors incumbent Democrat Kay Hagan in her race with Republican challenger Thom Tillis.
 Henderson offered these comments during the Sept.
 15, 2014, edition of Time Warner Cable News' "Capital Tonight."